Pyramid of Sahure: Corridor

+Courtyard

 The open courtyard was paved with polished basalt and lined with sixteen red granite columns, supporting the roof of an ambulatory.
 Aside from an alabaster altar in the north-west corner decorated with scenes of sacrifice, the open courtyard is bare, though it originally had statues of the pharaoh placed between the columns, and may once also have contained statues of kneeling captives.
 Eleven of the original sixteen granite columns were found in the temple.
 Each was 6.4 m tall, and carved into the form of date palms, symbolising fertility and immortality, upon which the king's name and titulary was inscribed and painted in green.
 The Two Ladies appear on these columns as well: Nekhbet, the vulture goddess, in the south half representing Upper Egypt, and Wadjet, the cobra goddess, in the north half representing Lower Egypt.
 Above, a red granite architrave bore the royal titulary, and further supported the limestone ceiling.

 The ambulatory's blue painted ceiling was decorated with yellow stars, whilst its limestone walls were decorated with polychrome bas-reliefs, fragments of which have been preserved, depicting the king's victory over his enemies – on the north wall Near Eastern peoples, on the south Libyans – and the acquired spoils.
-In a particular scene, showing the capture of animals, supplementary inscriptions identify the quantities seized: "123,440 head of cattle, 223,400 asses, 232,413 deer, and 243,688 sheep".
+In a particular scene, showing the capture of animals, supplementary inscriptions identify the quantities seized: '123,440 head of cattle, 223,400 asses, 232,413 deer, and 243,688 sheep'.
 In another scene, the family of a Libyan chief beg for his life to be spared whilst the king prepares to execute him.
 Under the northern ambulatory, a relief of exemplary craftsmanship depicting precious oil vases and Syrian brown bears was found.
 The figures were given rounded edges so that they simultaneously blend in with the background and stand out clearly.
 Much of the paint used has been preserved: a dark red-brown colour was used for the vase and a yellow-brown for the bear's fur.
 Up to a further eleven scenes remain too fragmentary to be reconstructed.